About Liberty University

 Based on 150 student reviews on GradReports.com, Liberty University had an average rating of 3.7 stars, where 63% would recommend it to others, while 72% felt their degree improved their career.
 There, most current and former students seemed to appreciate the online program’s flexibility and the quality of the education.
 On the other hand, most complaints seemed to reference lack of professor involvement and problems with payment/financial aid.

-On Yelp, Liberty University had a similar rating of 3 stars, based on 35 reviews, along with a “Smart Rating” of 71 on Colleges.StartClass.com and a 3.2-star rating on Unigo.
+On Yelp, Liberty University had a similar rating of 3 stars, based on 45 reviews and a 4.5-star rating on Unigo.
 Again, many of the pros and cons seemed to follow what we found elsewhere online, including GradReports.

 It’s important to note that these are some of the most common compliments and complaints related to many online universities we’ve reviewed, and aren’t unique to Liberty.
 Speaking of which, how does Liberty University stack up against other online universities?

 If you’re looking for a unique campus experience, then there’s probably no place that will be exactly like Liberty University (after all, no two colleges are the same).
 On the other hand, if you’re looking to obtain your degree mostly (or wholly) online, you’ve got dozens of other online university options, including popular choices like University of Phoenix (213,000 students), American Public University (110,000 students), DeVry (76,000), and many others.

 Outside of the number of students enrolled—and of course, tuition—other important factors to look at are a school’s graduation rate (the number who enroll and see it through to graduation) and loan default rate (the percentage who default on some federal loans).